benwrth/blog/about.md

 permalink: /about
 ---

-Hey there, I'm Ben, a 17-year-old college student from Cheshire, England.
+Hey there, I'm Ben, a {{- site.age | escape -}}-year-old college student from Cheshire, England.
 Right now at college, I'm studying Computer Science, DT and Physics - with hopes of entering either the computing or engineering fields one day.

 I am greatly interested in (and enjoy) developing for the web and making it a better place.
 Right now, I am more focussed on frontend development - however I am currently learning some backend languages which will help me expand my abilities.
 My attention to detail is something which I like to pride myself in when making sites - not a single small thing can be incorrect!
 As well as the internet, 3D printing is another thing I have huge interest in - with half of my work area on my desk being taken up by a 3D printer, I can't not take a liking to it!
 In fact, I enjoy these two things so much that I offer both as a service, you can find out more on the services page.